 Visit Your Doctor and Get Travel Health Insurance

-It is important for you to visit your doctor and speak to him/her about your travel plans.
-Your doctor will advise you on any vaccines you may need before beginning your travels and what are safe for during pregnancy.
-Getting travel health insurance is also important because your insurance in your country may not cover international care.
+When considering travel whilst pregnant it is important for you to visit your doctor and speak to him/her about your travel plans.
+Your doctor will advise you on any vaccines you may need before beginning your travels and what are safe for you during pregnancy.
+Getting travel health insurance is also important, although I would recommend this for anybody, not just pregnant women!

 Pack A Copy Of Your Medical Records

-In case of an emergency in a different country, having your records available will make the process of getting care much easier.
+In case of an emergency in a different country whilst pregnant, having your records available will make the process of getting care much easier.
 Keep them with you at all times, along with a list of any medications you are taking, so they are readily available if you need them.

 Research Medical Care Where You Are Going

 There can also be a cut-off point in your pregnancy when you won’t be permitted to fly, which depends on the airline that you are using.
+Usually this you will need a fit to fly letter from around 28 weeks and you will be permitted to fly until around 36 weeks, although this does vary by airline.
+This is less if you are having twins.
 Doing your homework for your trip is a very good idea when pregnant.

 Did you travel when you were pregnant?
 I would love to hear your experiences!
 Comment below!